sarakinell/thevisproject/README.md

 ## View my project

 Check out my [GitHub Pages](https://sarakinell.github.io/thevisproject/) and tick the `Home` button to get started.
 You may enter the different blog posts by clicking on their interactive graphics.
 The navigation helps you to find the `Home` page (also via the logo in the top left corner), the `Blog` page (where all posts are listed), and the `About` page with general information as well as a contact form at the very bottom.
+One drawback with this configuration of GitHub Pages is that going backwards in the browser history not always works as expected (then starting over from the [original URL](https://sarakinell.github.io/thevisproject/) is advised).
+A nice little addition, speaking of website addresses, is the customised ending of the URL for the different blog posts of this project.

 Thank you for your time in browsing through my very first website!

 ## Course in Webdevelopment